 To identify the median of the annual total compensation of all of our employees (other than our CEO), we first identified our total employee population from which we determined our "median employee."
-We determined that, as of December 31, 2020, our employee population consisted of approximately 1,600 individuals (as reported in Item 1, Business, in our 2020 Form 10-K).
-Our employee population consisted of our workforce of full-time, part-time, seasonal, and temporary employees.
+We determined that, as of December 31, 2023, our employee population consisted of approximately 1,740 individuals (as reported in Item 1, Business, in our 2023 Form 10-K) and consisted of full-time, part-time, seasonal, and temporary employees.

-We selected December 31, 2020, which is within the last three months of 2020, as the date upon which we would identify the "median employee" because we wanted to measure the median employee's compensation on the same date our CEO's pay is calculated.
+We selected December 31, 2023, which is within the last three months of 2023, as the date upon which we would identify the "median employee" because we wanted to measure the median employee's compensation on the same date our CEO's pay is calculated.